Nurse Health: Self Care For 12 Hour Shifts

 Yoga’s amazing benefits on physical and mental health are well documented in the literature.
-The Mayo Clinic has stated that “yoga may help reduce stress, lower blood pressure and lower your heart rate,” among many other benefits.
+The Mayo Clinic reports that “yoga may help reduce stress, lower blood pressure, and lower your heart rate,” among many other benefits.

 Nurse self-care in the form of yoga is scientifically proven to be beneficial:

 A study published in the National Institute of Biotechnology Information investigated the effects of yoga on stress coping strategies of ICU nurses.
 After only eight weeks of yoga, the results showed that the participating ICU nurses had significantly better focus coping strategies and a major reduction in perceived mental pressure.